oracle-devrel/devo.tutorials/freetier-wordpress-ubuntu.md

     The browser produces a listing of PHP configuration on your VM.

-    {% img assets/wordpress-apache-php-ubuntu-details.png "A table listing the PHP configuration on your VM" %}
+    {% imgx assets/wordpress-apache-php-ubuntu-details.png "A table listing the PHP configuration on your VM" %}

     You have successfully installed Apache and PHP 7 on your Oracle Cloud Infrastructure instance.